PNC Financial Services Group (PNC)

 Before deciding whether to buy PNC Financial Services Group or pass, we urge investors to consider business quality, valuation, and the latest quarterly results.

 PNC Financial Services Group isn’t a terrible business, but it doesn’t pass our bar.
-To kick things off, its revenue growth was uninspiring over the last five years.
-And while its astounding EPS growth over the last five years shows its profits are trickling down to shareholders, the downside is its net interest margin limits its operating profit potential compared to other banks that can earn more, all else equal..
-On top of that, its TBVPS growth was weak over the last five years.
+For starters, its revenue growth was uninspiring over the last five years.
+And while its estimated net interest income for the next 12 months implies growth will accelerate from its five-year trend, the downside is its weak EPS growth over the last five years shows it’s failed to produce meaningful profits for shareholders.
+On top of that, its net interest margin limits its operating profit potential compared to other banks that can earn more, all else equal..

-PNC Financial Services Group’s P/B ratio based on the next 12 months is 1.4x.
-While this valuation is fair, the upside isn’t great compared to the potential downside.
-We're fairly confident there are better stocks to buy right now.
+PNC Financial Services Group’s P/B ratio based on the next 12 months is 1.5x.
+Investors with a higher risk tolerance might like the company, but we don’t really see a big opportunity at the moment.
+We're fairly confident there are better investments elsewhere.